david-gimeno/prhlt-bbs-s2tc/README.md

 ## <a name="inference"></a> 🔮 Inference

-You can check the performance achieved by already estimated models by running the following command:
+You can check the performance achieved by already estimated models, even specifying your language of interest, by running the following command:

 ```
 python asr_main.py \